 - Establishing long term research links – between both partners to ensure sustainable research capacity in partner countries and benefit to the UK/SA research community in the longer term.

-Ongoing priorities include strategic planning and applications for grants and funding, establishing synergies with other WUN Public Health themes including Migration and School Health, establishing an EU-based and a US-based partner, and the publishing of joint publications, and re-thinking research areas to align with new WUN research themes such as Student Mental Health.
+Ongoing priorities include strategic planning and applications for grants and funding, establishing synergies with other WUN Public Health themes including Migration and School Health, establishing an EU-based and a US-based partner, the publishing of joint publications, and re-thinking research areas to align with new WUN research themes such as Student Mental Health.

 The group has to date collaborated and developed a range of new projects and proposals, completed a number of literature reviews, published a handful of journal articles, maintained an electronic resource facility hosted by the WUN, set up a New Perspectives on Resilience blog, initiated preliminary work on developing and testing resilience tools, and conducted a number of qualitative studies.
 Peer reviewed research outputs in accredited journals continue to be targeted as an outcome of the ongoing collaborative research.

-The overall objectives of the research is to:
+The overall objectives of the research are to:

 - Determine the personal, contextual and cultural elements that support the resilience of a young person who has migrated, and under which circumstances migration creates adversity for youth.

 - Determine how resilience processes of youth, who experience migration as adverse, compare across different cultures and contexts.